pairshaped/pairshaped.ca/source/blog/reactjs-with-coffeescript.html.md

 ---
 title: "Using CoffeeScript with ReactJS"
 date: 2015-02-03 9:23
-categories: [programming, javascript, coffeescript, reactjs]
+tags: [programming, javascript, coffeescript, reactjs]
+author: "Dave Rapin"
 ---

 Lately I've been using ReactJS a lot to build rich user experiences on the web, and it's been absolutely great.
 A huge improvement over AngularJS in my humble opinion.</p>